James E. Lewis: Early and personal life

 Lewis' primary exposure to the arts came from Dr. Leon Winslow, a faculty member at PS 101 who Lewis saw as "providing encouragement and art materials to those who wanted and needed it."
 In fifth grade, Lewis transferred to PS 102.
 Here, he was able to receive specialized Art Education in Ms. William's class under the guidance of Winslow.
 He was considered a standout pupil at PS 102 as a result of his introduction to the connection between the arts and the other studies.
-His time spent in Ms. Pauline Wharton's class allowed for him to experiment with singing, to which he was considered a talented singer.
+His time spent in Ms. Pauline Wharton's class allowed him to experiment with singing, for which he was considered a talented singer.
 His involvement in this class challenged his earlier belief that singing was not a masculine artistic pursuit.
 He was able to study both European classics and negro spirituals, which was one of his earliest introductions to arts specific to American black culture.
 Under Ms. Wharton's direction, he was also involved in many different musical performances, including some works of the Works Progress Administration's Federal Theatre Project.
 Lewis attended Paul Laurence Dunbar High School, where his love of the arts was heightened through his industrial art class with Lee Davis, who instilled in him a care for fine craftsmanship.
 At age sixteen, Lewis had won a citywide poster design contest, and later had the work displayed at the Enoch Pratt Free Library.
 He produced his first sculpture at age 17 out of earthen clay from the East Monument Street fairgrounds.
 He was personally very close with the school faculty, often going over to Davis' house to listen to jazz music or visiting Dr. Winslow and his children.
 The connection he had with the Winslow family solidified his interest in pursuing fine art after high school.
 By age 19, he had produced five completed portrait busts.
 While still in high school, Lewis had been awarded a Carnegie Institute grant to study at the Maryland Institute College of Art, but the school was highly segregated at the time and thus he was prohibited from attending.
 Luckily, a compromise was made with the school to allow an advanced student, American artist Charles Cross, to tutor him in private sessions.
 He graduated from Dunbar High with the highest average in the arts.